Operation Product

-The offensive was launched in violation of the Linggadjati Agreement between the Republic and the Netherlands.
+The offensive was launched in violation of the Linggadjati Agreement between the de facto Republic and the Netherlands.
 The offensive resulted in the Dutch reducing Republican-held areas to smaller areas of Java and Sumatra, split by Dutch-held areas.

 Background

-Following Dutch assertions that Indonesia cooperated insufficiently in the implementation of the Linggadjati Agreement, which had been ratified on 25 March 1947 by the lower chamber of the Dutch parliament, this police action was also influenced by a Dutch perception that the Republic had failed to curb the influence of Indonesian Chinese, Indonesian Indians and the rising Indonesian Communist Party.

-The 100,000 inactive Dutch soldiers in Java was a significant financial burden on the Netherlands after the ravages of World War II.
+The approximately 120,000 inactive Dutch soldiers, which included significant number of Dutch-born conscripts, in Java were a significant financial burden on the Netherlands after the ravages of World War II.
 By May 1947, the Dutch had decided they needed to directly attack the Republic to access commodities in Republican-held areas, in particular sugar in Java and oil and rubber in Sumatra.
+Frustrated by deadlocked negotiations of Linggadjati Agreement between the Netherlands and the de facto Republic Indonesia, the Netherlands abrogated the treaty and conducted military offensive toward Indonesian held territories.
+The offensive was also influenced by a Dutch perception that the de facto Republic had failed to curb the influence of Indonesian Chinese, Indonesian Indians and the rising Indonesian Communist Party.

 The Dutch military estimated they would need two weeks to secure Republican-held cities and six months for the whole of the Republican territory.
 The offensive was intended to not include an attack on Yogyakarta, seat of the Republican government, due to high expected costs of fighting there.

 Offensive

-On 21 July, the Dutch deployed three divisions in Java and three brigades in less-densely populated Sumatra.
-The operation resulted in the occupation of large parts of Java and Sumatra, with the Republican army (TNI) offering only weak resistance, mostly withdrew to avoid frontal combat preferring guerilla tactics and scorched earth tactics instead.
+On 21 July, the Dutch, whose forces were armed with US produced lend-lease equipment and trained in modern warcraft, deployed three divisions in Java and three brigades in less-densely populated Sumatra.
+Operation Product in East Java consisted of three landing operations: Product North in Pasir Poetih, Situbondo, Product South in Meneng Bay, north of Banyuwangi, and Product East in Porong, Sidoarjo.
+Landings were supported destroyers, corvettes, minesweepers, patrol vessels, landing ships and vessels such as LSTs, LCIs, LCTs and LCVPs, tugboats and pontoons from Surabaya.
+The operation resulted in the occupation of large, economically productive parts of Java and Sumatra.
+Republican army (Tentara Nasional Indonesia or TNI) tried to slow the Dutch advance by blowing up bridges, setting up roadblocks, laying ambushes and detonating roadside bombs.
+The aim of this was to be able to bring their troops to safety and, if possible, to apply the scorched earth tactic.
+A direct confrontation with the Dutch troops, who had much greater firepower, was avoided as much as possible.

-Nevertheless, the TNI and its allies continued to conduct guerilla operations from the hills in Dutch-controlled territory.
+Nevertheless, the TNI and its allies continued to conduct guerrilla operations from the rural areas in Dutch-controlled territory.
 The Dutch retaliated with air strikes and a blockade of Republican-held areas.
 However, the Dutch were held back from full conquest of the Republic because of pressure from the UN Security Council, and by the United States, who were calling for a ceasefire.
+By 2 August 1947, the Dutch government ordered overall Dutch military commander to stop advancing, and a halt to the offensive was just before midnight on 4 August.
+Between the order and the half of the offensive, the Dutch landed on and captured half of Madura Island.